ares466/aws-notes/devops-pro/LAMBDA_SERVERLESS_APP_SERVICES.md

 }
 ```

+## Monitoring, Logging, and Tracing on Lambda

+All Lambda metrics (e.g., invocations, errors, duration, DeadLetterErros) are available within CloudWatch for the function name, resource (alias/version), executed version (combination alias and version), and all functions dimensions.

+Lambda execution logs are sent to CloudWatch Logs, including stdout and stderr.
+The Lambda execution role must have the proper permissions to interact with CloudWatch.
+- Log group: `/aws/lambda/<fundction-name>`
+- Log stream: `YYYY/MM/DD/[$LATEST]||version]<random>`

+X-Ray can be used for tracing by enabling `Active Tracing` on a function.
+This can be done using the CLI using the `aws lambda update-function-configuration --function-name my-function --tracing-config Mode=Active`.

+The execution of the function must have the proper permissions to interact with the X-Ray service (e.g., `AWSXRayDaemonWriteAccess` managed policy).

+The X-Ray SDK is automatically available in the function and can be used to publish traces.

 # API Gateway

 Amazon API Gateway is a fully-managed service that allows you to create and manage APIs.
 By default, API Gateway is highly available, scalable, handles authorization, throttling,  caching, CORS, transformations, OpenAPI specification, direct integration with other AWS services, and more.